JeanExtreme002/Brute-Force/README.md

 $ python "Brute Force.py" --command="start app {}" --code=200
 ```

-You can also edit the `validator.py` file as you wish as long it has a function called `main(command, password)` that
+You can also edit the `validator.py` file as you wish as long it has a function called `main(password, command)` that
 returns an code ( integer ).

 ```